folaranmi21/DSA_PALMORIA-GROUP_HR_DATA_ANALYSIS/README.md

 ---Investigate employees' performance ratings by assigning generic gender status.
 ---Identify and quantify any gender-based pay gaps, highlighting affected departments and regions.
 ---Evaluate compliance with the new regulatory salary threshold of $90,000 for manufacturing staff.
---Ensure consistency in data formats; such as name,department,bonus %,and new salary.
+---Ensure consistency in data formats; such as name,department,bonus %,and new salary.
---Data Transformation;using Power Query Editor to calculate New fields such as; bonus %,new salary --Merging of the Palmoria Bonus Rules and Palmoria Group Employee HR Data.
+---Data Transformation;using Power Query Editor to calculate New fields such as; bonus %,new salary
+---Merging of the Palmoria Bonus Rules and Palmoria Group Employee HR Data.

   ## Exploratory Data Analysis:

 - What is the gender distribution in the organization?
 Distil to regions and departments
 - Show insights on ratings based on gender
--  Analyse the company’s salary structure.
+.
+Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
-If there is, identify the department and regions that should be the focus of management
+If there is, identify the department and regions that should be the focus of management.
 -  A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000
 * Does Palmoria meet this requirement?